Skip to main content

 Cancellation policy

 The set of rules that the hotel applies in case of cancellation of a reservation.
+Cancellation policies are set at the level of the entire property, or on certain days of the week, seasons, and by rate plan or promotional rate.

 Canonical name record (also known as Cname record)